ephraimduncan/awesome-developer-dictionary/README.md

 - **library**: a single or collection of files, programs, routines, scripts, or functions that can be referenced in another code.
 - **list**: a collection type that stores ordered, non-unique elements which allow duplicates.
-- **loop**:a programming structure that repeats a sequence of instructions until a specific condition is met.
+- **loop**: a programming structure that repeats a sequence of instructions until a specific condition is met.

 # M